hewison-chris/agora-cl-docs/website/docs/install/install-with-script.md

 ---
 id: install-with-script
-title: "Quickstart: Run a node and (optionally) stake BOA using Agora-cl"
+title: "Quickstart: Run an Agora node (and a validator)"
 sidebar_label: "Quickstart: Run a node"
 ---